johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-02-26-migrating-from-ts-node-to-bun/index.md

   }
 ```

-This took away the module resolution errors.
+With that in place, the module resolution errors were... resolved.
+(Sorry.)

 ## File APIs with Bun